chanpreet3000/Ball-Halter-3D/README.md

 ### **Ball Halter 3D**

-**Ball Halter 3D is an android games full of challenges developed using Unity 3d with 20 exciting and difficult to beat levels.**
+**Ball Halter 3D is an android game full of challenges developed using Unity 3d with 20 exciting and difficult-to-beat levels.**

 ### **# Features**

-1. Game has credit System implement and has an item shop.
+1. Game has a credit System implemented and has an item shop.
-2. Item Shop can be used to purchase skins for the ball.
+2. Item Shop where you can purchase skins for the ball.
-3. Credits/ Diamonds can be collected by completing levels, in game diamond pick-ups or by watching a reward unity ad.
+3. Diamonds can be collected by completing levels, in-game diamond pick-ups, or by watching a reward unity ad.
 4. Game records all the records of the player level deaths and the time spent average time spent to complete a level.
 5. Game has more than 20 different obstacles in 20 different levels to make the game a bit challenging.
 6. Game has several pick-ups with had unique visual effects for the player to see the world.